School greening means making sustainability for future generations the focus of curriculum and professional development, facilities

 School greening involves every member of a school community:

-- staff (secretaries, teaching assistants, cleaning staff, school bus drivers, cafeteria workers, security guards)
+- staff (secretaries, teaching assistants, cleaning staff, maintenance workers, school bus drivers, cafeteria workers, security guards)

 - visitors (delivery people, guest speakers, attendees at school dances or athletic events, facilities renters)